BBN-Q/QGL/README.md

 shared, versioned, means of storing instrument, qubit, and other configuration information.
 It is based on the SQLAlchemy framework.

 QGL is typically used with Auspex -- an experiment management framework.
-More sophisticated channel library usage examples can be found in the
+More sophisticated uses of bbndb, especially usage of a channel library, can be found in the [Auspex documentation](https://auspex.readthedocs.io/en/develop/qubits.html)
-[Auspex documentation](https://auspex.readthedocs.io/en/develop/qubits.html)

 ## Dependencies